gambit-robotics/recordScript/README.md

 # Viam Camera Recording Script

 Record real-time video from a Viam camera and save it as MP4.
-Choose between basic recording or interactive coaching mode for structured cooking action datasets with automatic timestamped action logging.
+Choose between basic recording or interactive coaching mode for structured cooking action datasets with automatic timestamped action logging and live video preview.

 ## 🚀 Quick Start